VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/SuiteSparse Matrix Collection b8772d6a2cbb456894b4673e32c6f956.md

 # SuiteSparse Matrix Collection

+Note: All graphs in SuitSparse belong to groups which will have more information about the graphs and the sub-collections they belong to.
+In our Descriptions from the Literature section we also highlight a few tables with the specific graphs used in a couple of papers.
-Origin Notes: Formerly the Univeristy of Florida matrix collection. graph features handled: bipartite, categorical nodes, dense, directed edges, dynamic, edge weighted, generic, hierarchical, large, multigraph, node weighted, sparse, spatial, temporal
+Origin Notes: From “The university of Florida Sparse Matrix Collection”, Davis and Hu describe the origin of this network repository.
+Namely they cite the Harwell-Boeing collection as the starting point for SuiteSparse, then called the University of Florida (UF) Sparse matrix collection, back in 1991.
+Other groups, or collections, have then been added to SuitseSparse through the years, mainly focusing on real-world matrices and other relevant problems related to them. graph features handled: bipartite, categorical nodes, dense, directed edges, dynamic, edge weighted, generic, hierarchical, large, mesh, multigraph, node weighted, sparse, spatial, temporal
-Graph features in papers: 12
+Graph features in papers: generic,large,weighted edges,generic,large,multilevel,clusters (generated),generic,planar,spatial,almost proximity drawable graphs,mesh graphs,scale-free graphs,strong proximity drawable graphs,weak proximity drawable graphs
 Originally found at: https://sparse.tamu.edu/
 Size: 2893
+Origin Paper: The University of Florida Sparse Matrix Collection (https://www.notion.so/The-University-of-Florida-Sparse-Matrix-Collection-b861824a77d94175af99b7b367768cb3?pvs=21)
 Child collections: Walshaw (Walshaw%20e40b37a1147942d89ff1d8dfad285256.md), Pajek (Pajek%20e323e05a735d4151a0bccfec08aa3bd6.md)
-Appeared in years: 7
-Type of Collection: Established Network Repo (No report) is it stored properly?: No must be analyzed: Yes
+Appeared in years: 2013,2016,2017,2019,2020,2021,2023 Type of Collection: Established Network Repo (No report) is it stored properly?: No must be analyzed: Yes